Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 Bitspark’s system allows for retail investors, professional traders and businesses to purchase crypto with cash and by transferring funds from your bank account.
-Depending on the amount, cash can either be picked up and stored in a military-grade vault, or you can bring the amount yourself to one of Bitspark’s 500,000 cash points.
+Depending on the amount, cash can either be picked up and stored in a vault, or you can bring the amount yourself to one of Bitspark’s Cash Points.

 In exchange for your cash, you receive the same amount in a corresponding stablecoin (HKD for Sparkdex.HKD, USD for BitUSD, etc.).
-These funds are located in your personal BitShares-wallet which is integrated in your account and from there you will easily able to trade into BTC, ETH, BTS or any other stablecoin.
+These funds are located in your personal Bitspark wallet which is integrated in your account and from there you will easily able to trade into BTC, ETH, BTS or any other local currency stablecoin.